kingkong12/Proxy---http/README.md

 Download the file proxy.c

 Use the following commands:
 //To Compile the proxy
 gcc -o proxy proxy.c

-//To Run the proxy
+//To Run the proxy:
 ./proxy PORT_NUMBER &

 With this you would be able to see the logs in the terminal.